WOLFRAM LANGUAGE TUTORIAL

 This solves a simple recurrence equation.

 This takes the solution and makes an explicit table of the first 10 a[n]

 This solves a recurrence equation for a geometric series.

 This gives an algebraic solution to a recurrence equation.

 This solves the Fibonacci recurrence equation.

 RSolve can be thought of as a discrete analog of DSolve.
 Many of the same functions generated in solving differential equations also appear in finding symbolic solutions to recurrence equations.

 This generates a gamma function, which generalizes the factorial.

-This second-order recurrence equation comes out in terms of Bessel functions.
+order recurrence equation comes out in terms of Bessel functions.